Where do I find course offerings?

 When will I receive more information about course enrollment?

-Most colleges post information about course enrollment on their websites by mid-June.
-In addition, some colleges may send instructions by email so activate your NetID right away and check your Cornell email address often.
+Most colleges post information about course enrollment on their websites by early November.
+In addition, some colleges may send instructions by email, so activate your NetID right away and check your Cornell email address often.
+When enrollment information does become available, take the time to read it thoroughly.

 I can't find or don't have an appointment on Student Center.

-When you login to Student Center beginning July 1, there are several information boxes on the right of the screen.
+When you sign in to Student Center beginning October 19, there are several blue boxes on the right of the screen.
 Your enrollment appointment will be noted in the box labeled "Enrollment Dates."
 Click on "Details" in the lower right corner to view the entire appointment window.
+You may enter course requests any time during your appointment window, but remember that courses fill up as student requests are submitted.
 If you don't have an enrollment appointment noted in that box, please contact your college registrar's office.

 How do I enroll in courses?

-You will use Student Center to request courses whether during the enrollment period or the add/drop period.
-Learn more about enrollment.
-Please note, the First-Year Writing Seminar ballot is submitted during the same window as enrollment, but at a separate site (through the Knight Institute).
+You will use Student Center to request courses for the spring semester whether during the enrollment period or the add/drop period.
+Learn more about entering your course requests in Student Center.
+Please note, the First-Year Writing Seminar ballot is submitted during a similar window as enrollment, but at a separate site (not Student Center).

 My friend was pre-enrolled in several courses, and I wasn't pre-enrolled in any, is that a mistake?